investorschool/codeofconduct/CODE_OF_CONDUCT.md

 ## Join Us

-The community welcomes any new interested participant who, 1) is an accredited investor as defined by SEC Rule 501 of Regulation D; 2) is an active startup angel investor; 3) has a positive relationship with Y Combinator; and 4) has made one or more direct investments in a Y Combinator-backed company.
+Though our membership is closed, we hold events that sometimes are open to the wider community.
+The community welcomes interested people who, 1) are accredited investors as defined by SEC Rule 501 of Regulation D; 2) are active startup angel investors; 3) have a positive relationship with Y Combinator; 4) have made one or more direct investments in a Y Combinator-backed company; and 5) have familiarized themselves with the YCSIS Startup School materials.
+These materials are a primer on the etiquette, workflows, and financial realities of investing in YC-type startups.

 ## Attribution